Vanishing Point (1971 film): Home media

 Fox released Vanishing Point in the United States on Blu-ray on February 24, 2009.

 It was also released on Blu-ray in Germany in 2013 under the title Fluchtpunkt San Francisco and has a running time of 99 minutes with English soundtrack.

 Fabulous Film's released a 2-Disc Blu-ray in June 2019 in the UK featuring both US and UK versions of the film and a load of special features.

+A 4K restoration of the film was screened by the Library of Congress at the Packard Campus in Culpeper, Virginia on May 24, 2024.
+This restoration has not been released on home media as of May 2024.

+The movie received also a release in the GDR as "Grenzpunkt 0" in 1975.